rapuhotelli/rapuhotelli.net-gatsby-v2/src/pages/2018/summer-2018-1/index.md

 title: "A Summer Story: Episode 2018"
 ---

-I don't have any photos of anyone in my home as family was never very significant, but I _have_ been blessed with delightful friends and colleagues who make life worthwhile.
-I am that obnoxious dude at the other end of the table taking those awkward photos, making people cringe in unison.
+I have been blessed with delightful friends and colleagues who make life worthwhile.
+In turn, I am that obnoxious dude at the other end of the table taking those awkward photos, making people cringe in unison.
 Something to remember these special moments by.

 # May